 As much as we love the ability to change our backgrounds to that confessional from The Office, streamlined remote communication is our number one priority during these times.

 If you’re looking for a change, don’t let tech roadblocks stop you from running your business and living your life.
 Luckily, we’ve done all the research, so you don’t have to.

-Here at AppSumo, we’ve rounded up 16 great Zoom alternatives – sorted by category – to help you with your remote communication.
+Here at AppSumo, we’ve rounded up 12 great Zoom alternatives – sorted by their strengths – to help you with your remote communication.